Heulwen-in/ai-code-tutor/README.md

 ## Core Capabilities

-- **Hybrid defect analysis:** Python `ast.parse` detects syntax and indentation failures before neural inference.
+- **Hybrid defect analysis:** Python `ast.parse` detects indentation failures before neural inference.
 - **Hierarchical CodeBERT classification:** Stage 1 predicts a coarse class and Stage 2 refines detected defects into one of 14 subtypes.
 - **Bug-line localisation:** a token-classification head estimates the most likely defective line.
 - **Clean-code recognition:** `no_bug` is represented as a trained Stage 1 class, with confidence-based abstention for uncertain predictions.